Domestic sheep reproduction: Pregnancy

-Without ultrasound or other special tools, determining if a sheep is pregnant is difficult.
+Without an ultrasound or other special tools, determining if a sheep is pregnant is difficult.
 Ewes only begin to visibly show a pregnancy about six weeks before giving birth, so shepherds often rely on the assumption that a ram will impregnate all the ewes in a flock.
-However, by fitting a ram with a chest harness called a marking harness that holds a special crayon (or raddle, sometimes spelled reddle), ewes that have been mounted are marked with a color.
-Dye may also be directly applied to the ram's brisket.
-This measure is not used in flocks where wool is important, since the color of a raddle contaminates it.
+However, by fitting a ram with a chest harness called a marking harness that holds a special crayon (or raddle, sometimes spelled reddle), ewes that have been mounted are marked with a colour.
+Dye may also be directly applied to the ram's brisket (lower chest region).
+This measure is not used in flocks where wool is important, since the colour of a raddle can stain the wool.
 The crayon in the marking harness can be changed during the breeding cycle to allow for lambing date predictions for each ewe.

 After mating, sheep have a gestation period of around five months.
 Within a few days of the impending birth, ewes begin to behave differently.
 They may lie down and stand erratically, paw the ground, or otherwise act out of sync with normal flock patterns.
-An ewe's udder will quickly fill out, and her vulva will swell.
-Vaginal, uterine or anal prolapse may also occur, in which case either stitching or a physical retainer can be used to hold the orifice in if the problem persists.
-Usually ewes that experience serious issues while lambing such as prolapse, will be discarded from the flock to avoid further complications in upcoming years.
+A ewe's udder will quickly fill out, and her vulva will swell.
+Vaginal, uterine, or anal prolapse may also occur, in which case either stitching or a physical retainer can be used to hold the orifice in if the problem persists.
+Usually ewes that experience serious issues while lambing, such as prolapse, will be discarded from the flock to avoid further complications in upcoming years.

 Artificial insemination and embryo transfer

 In addition to natural insemination by rams, artificial insemination and embryo transfers have been used in sheep breeding programs for many years in Australia and New Zealand.
-These programs have become more commonplace in the United States during the 2000s as the number of veterinarians qualified to perform these types of procedures with proficiency have grown.
+These programs became more commonplace in the United States during the 2000s as the number of veterinarians qualified to perform these types of procedures with proficiency have grown.
 However, ovine AI is a relatively complicated procedure compared to other livestock.
-Unlike cattle or goats, which have straight cervices that can be vaginally inseminated, ewes have a curved cervix which is more difficult to access.
-Additionally, breeders were until recently unable to control their ewe's estrus cycles.
+Unlike cattle or goats, which have straight cervices that can be vaginally inseminated, ewes have a curved cervix that is more difficult to access.
+Additionally, until recently, breeders were unable to control their ewe's estrus cycles.
 The ability to control the estrus cycle is much easier today because of products that safely assist in aligning heat cycles.
 Some examples of products are PG600, CIDRs, Estrumate and Folltropin V. These products contain progesterone which will bring on the induction of estrus in ewes (sheep) during seasonal anestrus.
 Seasonal anestrus is when ewes do not have regular estrous cycles outside the natural breeding season.

 Historically, vaginal insemination of sheep only produced 40-60% success rates, and was thus called a "shot in the dark" (SID).
-In the 1980s, Australian researchers developed a laparoscopic insemination procedure which, combined with the use of progestogen and pregnant mare's serum gonadotropin (PMSG), yielded much higher success rates (50-80% or more), and has become the standard for artificial insemination of sheep in the 21st century.
+In the 1980s, Australian researchers developed a laparoscopic insemination procedure which, combined with the use of progestogen and a pregnant mare's serum gonadotropin (PMSG), yielded much higher success rates (50-80% or more), and has become the standard for artificial insemination of sheep in the 21st century.